Hasnat79/Electronics-Store-Sales-Analysis/README.md

 ## Question 5: What product sold the most?
 What can be the reason behind it?

 AA and AAA battery packs were sold most (green bars) because their price is comparatively lesser then other products (follow blue line).
-On the contrary,
+On the contrary, the price of macbook pro laptop and thinkpad laptop were among the highest.
+As a result, these products were sold in moderate numbers

 ![](Images/q_5.png)